Holden Lane Primary School

-There may be a teaching assistant working with your child either individually or as part of a group, if the class teacher sees this as necessary.
+There may be a teaching assistant working with your child either individually, for interventions, or as part of a group if the class teacher sees this as necessary.
 The regularity of these sessions will be explained to parents when the support starts.

 Some children use specific programmes to support their learning.

-The school will be offering a Well Being Room for pupils with Social, Emotional and Mental Health Needs.
-This approach involves nurturing pupils to take part in learning so that they are equipped with skills to use during the day when they return to the mainstream classroom.
+The school has a Well Being Room for pupils with Social, Emotional and Mental Health Needs.
+This approach involves nurturing pupils to take part in learning so that they are equipped with skills to use during the day.

-In response to the Covid-19 pandemic, pupils will be monitored on their return to school for social, emotional and mental health needs.
+In response to the Covid-19 pandemic, pupils are monitored on their return to school for social, emotional and mental health needs.